MicrosoftLearning/mslearn-azure-ml/Instructions/04-Work-with-compute.md

 ## Provision an Azure Machine Learning workspace

 An Azure Machine Learning *workspace* provides a central place for managing all resources and assets you need to train and manage your models.
-You can interact with the Azure Machine Learning workspace through the Studio, Python SDK, and Azure CLI.
+You can interact with the Azure Machine Learning workspace through the studio, Python SDK, and Azure CLI.

 To create the Azure Machine Learning workspace, you'll use the Azure CLI.
 All necessary commands are grouped in a Shell script for you to execute.